-At this stage our research suggests VH-MDX is located broadly in the Gloucester Tops area.
+Presently, our research suggests VH-MDX is most probably located in the general area around and within the Gloucester Tops.

-This area broadly spans from the Kerripit River near Rawdon Vale down through the Gloucester River Valley to the Upper Wangat River Valley and the Upper Chichester River Valley in vicinity of the main ridge line from the Gloucester Tops.
+This area broadly spans from the Kerripit River near Rawdon Vale down through the Gloucester River Valley to the Upper Wangat River Valley and the Upper Chichester River Valley.
+This Most Probable Area (MPA) is shown as a blue boundary in the picture below.

 Why do we currently think VH-MDX is in here?
 Because elements of the following research findings coalesce: